nazodane/gsclock/README.md

 Motivations
 ===========
-I just realized the analog clock is important which was forgotten.
-I also thought to need the remembering of the current year more often because of preventing my health problem.
+I've just come to realize the importance of using an analog clock, which I had completely overlooked.
+Additionally, I've realized the necessity of keeping track of the current year more frequently as a means to prevent my health issues.

-I researched the real analog clock with displaying the year but I couldn't find it.
-I also researched virtual clocks on Linux but they are ... well... not good shaped at all.
+I attempted to find a physical analog clock that also displayed the year but my search was unsuccessful.
+I then looked into virtual clocks for Linux, but unfortunately, they didn't meet my requirements at all.

-Finally, I researched web analog clocks, and I was certain that the web analog clock is the right way so I recreated it to meet all my demands.
+Finally, I turned to web analog clocks and found that they were the perfect solution.
+I recreated one to suit all of my needs.